 - Pages Pricing Plan.
-Select one of 3 pages pricing options, including annual or monthly choices for each option.
+Select one of three pages pricing options, including annual or monthly choices for each option.
 A pages pricing plan is needed to publish pages.

 Set up your Account Options.

 - Enable Google Analytics for your emails.
-When enabled, WordFly will tag all emails with GA tags that will send email analytic data back to your website's GA account. *You can also enable including your Link Names in GA tracking here.
+When enabled, WordFly add GA tags to your links that will send email analytics data back to your website’s GA account. *You can also enable including your Link Names in GA tracking here.

-- Opt into WordFly's benchmark Reporting to compare how your Campaigns are doing against other organizations in your industry.
+- Opt in to benchmark reporting to compare how your campaigns are doing against other organizations in your industry.